An agrarian society focuses its mode of production primarily on agriculture and the cultivation of large fields.

 Throughout history, societies have continuously transitioned and evolved becoming more and more complex and diverse in shape and functions.
 Starting from hunting and gathering society (the simplest of the societies), societies have progressed through multiple phases and ended up into industrial societies.

-It was around 3000 B.C or 6000 years ago that the invention of the plough had led to the beginning of the agrarian society.
+It was around 3000 B.C. or 6000 years ago that the invention of the plough led to the beginning of the agrarian society.
 Agrarian societies first arose in ancient Egypt.
 The societies were based on the introduction of the plough and the harnessing of animal power.